s-tikhomirov/s-tikhomirov.github.io/_posts/2019-09-04-thoughts-on-web3-part-1.md

 ## Is money just another content type?

 I'm a long time fan of Andreas Antonopoulos.
-It was his passion and dedication that helped me comprehend the incredible beauty of Bitcoin design.
+His passion and dedication helped me comprehend the incredible beauty of Bitcoin design.
 One of my favorite metaphors by Andreas is "[money as a content type](https://youtu.be/3NqDNetEqmI)".
 However, while catchy and indeed applicable in programming contexts, it is not entirely accurate.